Create a JavaScript Library From Scratch

 Add CSS Styles

-Add needed CSS styles for HTML page and containers used for testing library functionality.
+Add needed CSS styles for the HTML page and containers used in our sample to test library functionality.

 style.css